ComplianceAsCode/content/docs/manual/developer/03_creating_content.md

 YAML.

 The build system adds all XCCDF rules listed under `rules` key in the control to the built profile.
-The rules listed under `related_rules` key are not be added.
+The rules listed under `related_rules` key are not added.
+Therefore, the `related_rules` don't affect the generated source data stream.
 Also, the selections from `selection` key in profile file are included.

 In our example, the generated profile will contain rules